hedbergj/nisar-into-planetarium/README.md

 in the above gdal.

 Then I used python to make a new tiff that had the red channel as HH, the green channel as HV, and the blue as HH/HV.
 This is where you would have the option to change the scaling of the different color ranges depending on how you want it.
+I didn't make any informed decisions about the color scaling for these images.
 Saved that as an rgb tiff with data type 8 Byte:

 ```gdalinfo nisar-rgb.uint8.tif```